Hunterfosho/Hunterfosho/SecurityEngineering/WebSecurityIssues.md

 - Application firewalls provide added protection for embeddd devices
   - They can be vulnerable to SQL injection, buffer overflows, and cross-site scripting attacks.
 Application firewalls, when placed in front of embedded systems, monitor inbound traffic for signs of malicious activity
     - Embedded device security controls are effective for mainframes as well

+# Embedded Systems
+- Printers and multifunction devices contain embedded systems.
+- Cameras also use embedded systems for image processing and network connectivity
+- Transportation sytems and semi-autononmus vechiles have embedded control systems for GPS, networking, fuel mixture or even an aircraft with large computer systems to aid with flying the aircraft
+- A system on a chip (SoC) combines processing, memory, netowrking, and other embedded system components on a single chip
+  - Examples include Raspberry PI and Arduinos
+- FPGA or Field-Programmable gate arrays are computer chips that allow the end user to reprogram the hardware

+# Communication for embedded devices
+- Wifi
+- 4G 5G Wireless Technology
+- Zigbee and Zwave
+- Satellite